MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/Trailer-Central_Network_Unit/README.md

 	- "app_ble_conn_handler.c" and "app_ble_conn_handler.h"
 	- "app_trpc.c" and "app_trpc.h"
 	- "app_trps.c" and "app_trps.h"
+	- "app_timer" folder
 - Replace the above mentioned files in your project folder location(...\firmware\src).
-- Copy the "app_trspc_handler.c","app_trspc_handler.h","app_trsps_handler.c" and "app_trsps_handler.h"files, which can be found by navigating to the cloned repo path: "...\src\app_ble".
+- Copy the following files, which can be found by navigating to the cloned repo path: "...\src\app_ble".
+	- "app_trspc_handler.c","app_trspc_handler.h"
+	- "app_trsps_handler.c" and "app_trsps_handler.h"
+	- "app_ble.c"
 - Replace these files in your project folder location(...\firmware\src\app_ble).

-- Following the below mentioned steps please add the "app_trpc.c" and "app_trpc.h" to th Source files and header files respectively.
+- Following the below mentioned steps please add the "app_trpc.c" and "app_trpc.h" to the Source files and header files respectively.

 #### To add the folder to your MPLAB project
 - In Projects section, right click on Source files to add the ".c" file and right click on Header files to add the ".h" file.